tomrobertson02/SkankSwitch/README.md

             chmod 775 /SkankSwitch/SkankSwitch.sh
             chmod 775 /SkankSwitch/SpringSwitch.sh
 3. Now, run ./Install.sh
-4. Now the required files for SkankPhone are on your device, you can run the command "./SkankSwitch/SkankSwitch.sh" (without quotes).
+4. Now the required files for SkankPhone are on your device, make sure you are in the directory "/SkankSwitch/" and then you can run the command "./SkankSwitch.sh" (without quotes).
 Your device will now reboot.
 This will make your device load SkankPhone on startup rather than SpringBoard.
-5. If you would like to switch back to SpringBoard, simply SSH into your device and run "./SkankSwitch/SpringSwitch.sh" (without quotes).
+5. If you would like to switch back to SpringBoard, simply SSH into your device, cd into the "/SkankSwitch/" directory and run "./SpringSwitch.sh" (without quotes).
 This will make your device load SpringBoard on startup rather than SkankPhone.

 ### Notes